Actively Recruiting

 You will not qualify if you...

-- Already completed surgery
+- Have already completed surgery

 - Unstable cardiac or respiratory disease or other conditions making exercise unsafe

-- Significant cognitive impairment affecting ability to consent or follow exercise instructions
+- Significant cognitive impairment affecting consent or ability to follow exercise instructions

 AI-Screening